The Symptoms and Causes of—and Cures for—an Afternoon Slump

 - Do Isometric Exercises: By tensing a muscle and holding it, you encourage blood flow.
 Try tensing your biceps, holding for 5 to 10 seconds, and then releasing.
 You can do the same with your calves, thighs, chest, stomach, and glutes.

-- Put a Rosemary Plant in your Office: The scent of rosemary is known to be energizing.
-Whenever you need a pick me up, rub a sprig between your fingers to release the fragrance.
+- Put a Rosemary Plant in Your Office: The scent of rosemary is known to be energizing.
+Whenever you need a pick-me-up, rub a sprig between your fingers to release the fragrance.
 You can also rub one on your hands, neck, and face.

-- Add a Bit of Variety to your Day: Concentration declines after about an hour, and it only gets worse from there.
+- Add a Bit of Variety to Your Day: Concentration declines after about an hour, and it only gets worse from there.
 Without a break, the tedium of a task will be mind-numbing by the time you’re 90 minutes in, and you’ll lose your productivity.
 When you feel your focus fading, switch to something else for 30 minutes.

-- Play a Tune: If you like music, insert your earbuds or put on your headset and jam out to one of your favorite high-energy songs.
+- Play a Tune: If you like music, insert your earbuds or put on your headphones and jam out to one of your favorite high-energy songs.
 It will instantly invigorate you and make you feel pumped.

-- Try Some Yoga: If you're not the high-energy type, then try chilling out with some stress-free yoga positions.
-Yoga not only alleviates the damage done to your body by sitting in a chair for too long but will significantly boost your energy level.
+- Try Some Yoga: If you're not the high-energy type, try chilling out with some stress-free yoga positions.
+Yoga not only alleviates the damage done to your body by sitting in a chair for too long but will also significantly boost your energy level.